 英語ライティング - リスニングA EW26a(3) (研究社)ISBN:978-4-327-45221-6 [References, etc.] (References, etc.) Introduced during class [Study outside of class (preparation and review)] Students are required to study academic vocabulary from the designated part (EGAP vocabulary) of the "Kyoto University Vocabulary Database 1110" outside of class, and regularly take vocabulary assessments in class.
 Students are also required to study the online listening materials outside of class through the GORILLA system.
-The materials for this course are as follows: KU Academic Listening (A) Unit 1-13 TOEFL ITP Sample Test 1 and 2 KU Can-Do Self-Assessment Students must complete each unit by the assigned deadline.
+The materials for this course are as follows: KU Academic Listening (A) Units 1-12 (required) TOEFL ITP Sample Test Unit (required) KU Can-Do Self-Assessment (optional) Extra practice for further study (optional) Students must complete each unit by the assigned deadline.
 If students miss the deadline for a certain unit, the unit will not be evaluated as a passed unit.
 Students must also take four in-class assessments based on the KU Academic Listening (A) units.
 For details such as the deadlines and the in-class assessment schedule, please see the handout distributed in class and the information posted on the GORILLA system.
 [Other information (office hours, etc.)]